Overview

 The Value of Emotions

-I remember walking into a team years ago where I had to deal with an overemotional team lead no one knew what to do with.
+I remember walking into a team years ago where I had to deal with an overemotional team lead that no one knew what to do with.
 My initial brief included a plan to isolate him as much as possible to protect the rest of the team.

 Don’t Shoot the Messenger

 Emotions are messengers.
 It carries personal truths.
 It is your inner navigation system that tells you whether something is right for you or not.
-Anger, for example, is an indication that either you are afraid of something, or a personal boundary has been crossed.
+Anger, for example, is an indication that either you are afraid of something or a personal boundary has been crossed.
 Fear, on the other hand, tells you something is dangerous, or you don’t believe you can deal with something.
 Sadness allows you to retreat and process loss.
-Disgust warns you something is physically or socially toxic.
+Disgust warns you that something is physically or socially toxic.
 All emotions have a valuable message.

 Why People Are Overly Emotional

 I only get emotional after I’ve been ignored at least five times in a row, mostly many more times.
 Each time I say or ask something without getting a response, the emotions start filling up drop by drop like water filling a glass.
 Until, like a volcano erupting, it overflows.
-Usually as a result of something seemingly small to others.
+Usually, as a result of something seemingly small to others.

 It’s a helpless cry to be heard after repeating myself so many times in different ways without getting a reaction or response.